 Instructions

-- Preheat oven to 350ºF and spread softened butter in an 8x8 baking dish.
+- For the apple filling: Preheat oven to 350ºF and place a rack in the middle part of the oven.
+Spread the softened butter in an 8-inch square or similar 2.5 quart baking dish.
 Place on a rimmed baking sheet.

-- Mix together apples, cornstarch and cinnamon in a large bowl.
-Then stir in maple syrup, lemon juice and vanilla extract.
-Place inside of the prepared baking dish, pushing the apples down to leave as little space between them as possible.
+- In a large bowl, mix together the apples, cornstarch, and cinnamon.
+Then stir in the maple syrup, lemon juice, and vanilla extract.
+Transfer to the prepared baking dish, pushing the apples down to leave as little space between them as possible.

-- Evenly sprinkle the crumb topping on the apple mixture.
+- Evenly sprinkle the crumb topping onto the apple mixture.

-- Bake on the middle rack for 50-55 minutes, or until the apples can easily be pierced with a fork and the mixture is bubbling.
+- Bake for 50-55 minutes, or until the apples can easily be pierced with a fork and the mixture is bubbling.

-- Serve warm with a big scoop of vanilla ice cream, and enjoy!
+- Remove the crisp from the oven and place it on a rack to cool.
+Serve warm with a big scoop of vanilla ice cream and enjoy!

 Notes